ajoalenjeen/PLAYER-ENGAGEMENT-ANALYSIS-AND-PREDICTION/README.md

 - **Model Evaluation** — accuracy, classification report, ROC-AUC
 - **Feature Importance Analysis** — identifying the behavioral drivers of engagement

 ---

-## 📈 Recommendations

-1. **Track session frequency as the primary engagement health metric.** Flag players whose weekly session count drops below threshold for re-engagement.
-2. **Use session duration as a secondary signal.** Short sessions + low frequency = early churn warning.
-3. **Deprioritize demographic targeting** in favor of behavior-based segmentation.
-4. **A/B test in-game purchase incentives** — the model suggests they may not be the most effective retention lever.

----

 ## 📂 Repository Structure